jeffgdotorg/netbox-zero-to-hero/modules/7-automate-all-the-things/7-automate-all-the-things.md

 It should be noted that there are other template languages around, but Jinja aligns well with other tools used in Network Automation such as Python (Jinja was built for Python) and Ansible.
 We are using Ansible as the automation tool in this tutorial, but you could just as easily use another too like [Nornir](https://github.com/nornir-automation/nornir) or just pure Python scripts to achieve the same result.

 ## A Quick Jinja Template Example
-There are some great Jinja tutorials for network automation out there such as [this one](https://www.packetcoders.io/network-automation-101-hands-on-with-python-jinja-and-yaml/), but as a quick intro and example specific to NetBox, let's say we have made an API call to the endpoint `/api/dcim/devices/2/` and this returns some json output similar to this
+There are some great Jinja tutorials for network automation out there such as [this one](https://www.packetcoders.io/network-automation-101-hands-on-with-python-jinja-and-yaml/), but as a quick intro and example specific to NetBox, let's say we have made an API call to the endpoint `/api/dcim/devices/2/` and this returns some json output similar to this:

 ```
 {